 Yet the supermarket chain, clothing company and microchip maker are just beginning to understand what this life-giving substance means to them, their profits and their long-term viability.

 Stewardship goes beyond being an efficient water user.
 It means contributing to the responsible, sustainable management of freshwater resources.
 WWF's work on water stewardship helps governments, companies, investors and others understand their water footprints and become better water stewards.

 But the journey doesn’t end there.
 Beyond water footprints and reducing the impact of individual water users, WWF urges companies to look outside their own operations.
 We are helping redefine the role of the private sector in advocating, supporting and promoting better basin governance, for the benefit of people and nature.

 - Promoting private sector water stewardship at the global level

 WWF is closely involved in initiatives on corporate engagement around water, such as the United Nations’ CEO Water Mandate and the World Economic Forum.
-We are driving water use standards through the Alliance for Water Stewardship and supporting the uptake of water footprinting tools in partnership with the Water Footprint Network.
+We are driving water use standards through the Alliance for Water Stewardship and supporting the uptake of water footprinting tools.

 - Engaging with individual businesses to reduce the impacts of their water use

 WWF is the partner of choice for The Coca-Cola Company, SABMiller, H&M and Marks & Spencer, among others, to identify opportunities for enhanced water stewardship.
 We facilitate private sector engagement with public policy to conserve water resources in our priority river basins.